SimonB251/TechnicalTest/README.md

 4. Select the meter readings .csv file
 5. Press the upload button
 6. Validate the correct number of successful/failing entries.
+7. You may need to change the APIURL const in the ApiAccess project to work for you (if you use a different port)